-The Master of Education in Special Education program prepares graduates for work in one of three areas: early childhood, severe disabilities or general education.
+The Master of Education in Special Education program prepares graduates for work in one of three areas: early childhood, adapted curriculum or general education.
 Applicants who do not already hold a teaching license must meet both licensure and degree requirements prior to the awarding of the Master of Education degree unless exempted as a professional from another discipline.
 Students should plan carefully with their adviser to ensure that the appropriate courses and experiences are completed.
 Successful completion of the degree program leads to endorsement in early childhood special education, severe disabilities or general curriculum.
+This program is available in an online format.

 The Master of Education in Special Education general education concentration, which can lead to an endorsement in the special education general curriculum, is designed to prepare graduates with the professional knowledge and skills needed to work in a variety of settings.